 In 2012 Ricky was proclaimed Headmaster of the American Open Karate System by Grandmaster Jerry Piddington's American Karate Academies National Association giving him authority to promote black belts with his blessing.

-In 2015 Ricky and Randy received their black belts in mixed martial arts under the United Mixed Martial Arts Federation signed by Madison Hobbs and Joe Hurst.
+In 2015 Ricky and Randy received their black belts in American Open Mixed Martial Arts signed by Madison Hobbs and Joe Hurst.

 (Pictured is Randy and Ricky with their first teacher, Gary Basinger, in the center - 1975